-The FY19 PCRP Translational Science Award mechanism supports translational research that will develop promising ideas in prostate cancer into clinical applications.
+The FY20 PCRP Translational Science Award (TSA) mechanism supports advanced translational research that will foster transformation of promising ideas in prostate cancer into clinical applications, ultimately providing a solution to one or more of the FY20 PCRP Overarching Challenges.
 Translational research may be defined as an integration of basic science and clinical observations.
 Observations that drive a research idea may originate from a laboratory discovery, population-based studies, or a clinician’s firsthand knowledge of patient care.
-The ultimate goal of translational research is to move a concept or observation forward into clinical application.
-As such, applications must include a detailed transition plan that articulates the pathway to moving the project’s findings to the next phase of development after successful completion of the award, and how the Principal Investigator (PI) will continue advancing the research toward making a clinical impact, even if clinical impact is not an immediate outcome.
-However, PIs should not view translational research as a one-way continuum from bench to bedside.
-The research plan must involve a reciprocal flow of ideas and information between basic and clinical science.
-The potential impact of the research is expected to be significant and go beyond an incremental advance.
-Proposed projects may include basic, translational, population science, and/or clinical research, but must demonstrate clinical relevance.
+Principal Investigators (PIs) should not view translational research as a one-way continuum from bench to bedside, but can include a reciprocal flow of ideas and information between basic science and clinical science.
+This mechanism is intended to fund a broad range of translational studies including, but not limited to, the following:

 Areas of Interest

-The mission of the FY19 PCRP is to fund research that will lead to the elimination of death from prostate cancer and enhance the well-being of Service members, Veterans, and all the men and their families who are experiencing the impact of the disease.
-Within this context, the PCRP is interested in supporting research that addresses specific gaps in prostate cancer research and clinical care.
-Therefore, applications are required to address one or more of the following FY19 PCRP Overarching Challenges:
+The mission of the FY20 PCRP is to fund research that will lead to the elimination of death from prostate cancer and enhance the well-being of Service members, Veterans, and all the men and their families who are experiencing the impact of the disease.
+Within this context, the PCRP is interested in supporting research that addresses specific gaps in prostate cancer research and clinical care, with an emphasis on investing in research that will benefit patients diagnosed with lethal prostate cancer or improve quality of life for men diagnosed with this disease.
+Therefore, applications are required to address one or more of the following FY20 PCRP Overarching Challenges:

 • Improve the quality of life for survivors of prostate cancer